http://www.fpnotebook.com/

 - Alkalinize blood and increases drug binding, volume of distribution and drug urinary excretion

-- Sodium loading helps to overcome the TCA blocking of the sodium channels
+- Sodium loading helps to overcome the TCA blocking of the Sodium channels

-- Even multiple repeat doses of Sodium Bicarbonate are unlikely to causes significant Hypernatremia or Metabolic Alkalosis
+- Even multiple repeat doses of Sodium Bicarbonate are safe

 - Children